odennav/wordpress-mariadb-helm/README.md

 kubectl port-forward --namespace wordpress svc/wordpress-metrics 9150:9150
 ```

-Now, open a web browser and navigate to [localhost:9150/metrics](http://127.0.0.1:9150/metrics), to see all WordPress metrics.
+Browse to `localhost:9150/metrics` to see all WordPress metrics.

 Finally, you need to configure Grafana and Prometheus to visualise metrics exposed by your new WordPress instance.